ghc-proposals/ghc-proposals/proposals/0000-deep-subsumption.rst

   readFreqSumFile file = readFreqSumProd $ withFile file ReadMode PB.fromHandle

-This change is not backwards-compatible, as the ``DeepSubsumption`` extension won't be available on earlier versions of GHC (in particular GHC-9.0).
-A backwards-compatible change would require adding CPP.

 Example 2: Type synonyms with implicit parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Another consumer hit hard by the change is the `Integrated Haskell Platform <https://github.com/digitallyinduced/ihp/pull/1342>`_.
 In particular they define a type synonym which contains an implicit parameter::

   type Html = (?context :: ControllerContext) => Html5.Html